 - Strong steel frame

-- Some users have complained of seat being too narrow
+- Some users have complained of seats being too narrow

 Like most others on this list, it can be used as a seat over a regular toilet for improved comfort and safety.
-The pail is steel and easy to clean.
-This commode can also be useful for people recovering from surgery or with hip problems.
+The bucket is plastic and easy to clean.
+This bedside commode can also be helpful for people recovering from surgery or with hip problems.

 - Great for people who need a stronger commode